Insurance For Your First Home

 - Building coverage protects the cost of rebuilding or repairing your home and will include any physical damage like a kitchen fire or pipe burst.

-If your home gets damaged, there’s a good chance that some of the items inside it could get damaged as well.
+Property inside the home could get damaged or stolen.
 In these types of situations you will want to make sure you have ‘Replacement Cost Coverage’ for your damaged belongings.
-Replacement Cost Coverage will pay the full replacement value of your contents where an ‘Actual Cash Value’ policy factors in depreciation of your personal property leaving you with only partial coverage.
+Replacement Cost Coverage will pay the full replacement value of your contents.
+An ‘Actual Cash Value’ policy factors in depreciation of your personal property leaving you with only partial coverage.

 Additional Living Expense coverage typically covers food and lodging cost while your house is being repaired.